-BE IT FURTHER RESOLVED, the designation shall exclude the 2022 addition and rear-view deck.
+BE IT FURTHER RESOLVED, the designation shall exclude the 2022 additions (kitchen, lanai, and west-elevation addition) and the rear-view deck.

 BE IT FURTHER RESOLVED, the Secretary to the Historical Resources Board shall cause this resolution to be recorded in the office of the San Diego County Recorder at no fee, for the benefit of the City of San Diego, and with no documentary tax due.